-We don’t necessarily do everything on the list but here are the pages that are most likely to come up.
+We don’t do everything in this chart, but here are the pages that are most likely to come up.

 Siddur Sim Shalom for Shabbat and Festivals [blue cover, "SLIM Shalom"] | Siddur Sim Shalom (for Shabbat, Festivals, and Weekdays) [gray spine, "FAT Shalom"] Siddur Sim Shalom Personal Edition ["Baby Shalom"] — Same page numbers as Fat Shalom. |